Top 10 Fonts Ideal for Crafting a Resume

-Per the dictionary, a resume is defined as “a summary of a person’s educational and professional history, including job titles, achievements, and qualifications.”
-This description, however, does not reflect the challenging reality that recruiters often spend only about six seconds deciding whether to discard a resume or give it further consideration.
+According to the dictionary, a résumé is “a summary of a person’s education, professional experience, achievements, and qualifications.”
+But in today’s fast-paced job market, that definition misses one crucial truth: recruiters often spend just six seconds deciding whether to keep or discard a résumé.

 The Impact of Fonts on Perception

-Research has shown for some years that fonts influence how consumers view a product or company, as well as how recruiters perceive job applicants.
-A 2006 study by Wichita State University in Kansas, USA, found that fonts like Times New Roman and Arial are associated with “stability,” while Courier New and Georgia suggest “maturity.”
-Agency FB implies “rigidity,” and Kristen evokes “emotion.”
+Research has long shown that typography influences how people perceive both products and individuals — including job applicants.
+A 2006 study by Wichita State University in Kansas found that fonts such as Times New Roman and Arial are associated with stability, while Courier New and Georgia suggest maturity.
+Agency FB conveys a sense of rigidity, while Kristen evokes emotion and warmth.

 Choosing the Most Readable Fonts